Learning by doing in Open Source: Ifeora Patrick

 In May 2018 and August 2019, I ventured briefly into the world of startups and entrepreneurship with the launch of Saavy By Synergixe; an edtech startup that specializes in selling a subscription license for a SCORM 1.2 courseware player to other edtech platform that play digital courses to users and collect information and then Stitch; a fashion-tech startup that provided digital record-keeping of customer data (e.g. body measurements and orders) as well as taking body measurements physically without a measuring tape using 2 photos and computer vision respectively.

 I ran Saavy By Synergixe for about 1+ year without any traction before shutting it down - maybe it was too early for its time.
-I ran Stitch for 1 month only until I ran out of money (😂) and shut it down as well.
-Besides, the whole idea (Stitch) of extracting body measurements from 2 photos using “cheap photogrammetry” and computer vision on a smartphone was more capital intensive than I had anticipated.
+I ran Stitch for 1 month only until I ran out of money (đ) and shut it down as well.
+Besides, the whole idea (Stitch) of extracting body measurements from 2 photos using âcheap photogrammetryâ and computer vision on a smartphone was more capital intensive than I had anticipated.
 So, after the money I had ran out, I abandoned it and went back to paid employment.
 Currently, I am on a sabbatical of 8 months after which I will be back to paid employment.

 Journey into Open Source

 I first started in 2014 when I tried to contribute to an open-source: ded/scriptjs .
-I even made a PR that was never merged till date (😁).
+I even made a PR that was never merged till date (đ).
 I sent that PR because I wanted to suggest something to the maintainer of the project.
 I knew nothing about open source specifically at that moment.
 In fact, I never knew that the more polite and appropriate way to contribute was to create an issue and then discuss my suggestion with the maintainer prior to creating a PR.

-I started learning about open source a year later and got to finally realize that jQuery was an open source project after 4 years of knowing of its’ existence 😅!
+I started learning about open source a year later and got to finally realize that jQuery was an open source project after 4 years of knowing of itsâ existence đ !
 So, in summary, by accident, I introduced myself to open source.

 Learning by trials

 It was hard to get any educative material on open source like you do now.
 To learn more, you had to sift through unofficial sources like stack overflow answers and the comment section on popular blog posts to get any decent information on OSS.
 Secondly, you had to kind of feel your way through the process of contribution.
-All you had was a code-of-conduct which basically says “you are free to contribute but you have to be respectful of others
+All you had was a code-of-conduct which basically says âyou are free to contribute but you have to be respectful of othersâŠâ.
+There was no one to hold your hand and guide you through it.
+In fact, for me, I learnt mostly by many trials.

 The only thing I remembered that had a laid down step-by-step guide was creating an issue on a repo.
 On some projects, what helped was that the authors/maintainers were quite upfront about the specifics of contributions they were willing to entertain and delineated them in the README.